-II.5.
-Teaching of Japanese as a Foreign/Second Language
+II.
+5. Teaching of Japanese as a Foreign/Second Language

-In 1976, the Institute established the Centre for Teaching of Japanese as a Foreign Language (presently the Center for Research in Japanese as a Second Language) to conduct researches on Japanese from the viewpoint of foreign/second language education.
+In 1976, the Institute established the Centre for Teaching of Japanese as a Foreign Language to conduct researches on Japanese from the viewpoint of foreign/second language education.

 The main research results in the 1980's and 1990's consisted of reports in the fields of contrastive studies between Japanese and other languages, and sources related to fundamental vocabulary.
 At present, the research subjects include Japanese education for children, testing and assessment of Japanese competency, environmet and resources for Japanese language learning, and development of IT materials for teaching/learning Japanese.